 “Our new data transport system delivers a lightweight, compact solution for adding Terabytes of secure, networked data to SWaP-constrained unmanned platforms,” said Lynn Bamford, Senior Vice President and General Manager, Defense Solutions division.
 “It combines the cost-effectiveness of COTS hardware with high levels of ruggedization and support for FIPS validated encryption, all in a compact 4 lb. package.”

-The lightweight, low-power DTS1 is easily integrated into network centric systems,providing an easy to use, turnkey, rugged NFS.
-The DTS1 houses one Removable Memory Cartridge (RMC) that provides quick off load of data.
+The lightweight, low-power DTS1 is easily integrated into network-centric systems, providing an easy-to-use, turnkey, rugged NFS.
+The DTS1 houses one Removable Memory Cartridge (RMC) that provides a quick offload of data.
 The RMC can be easily removed from one DTS1 and installed into any other DTS1 providing seamless full data transfer between one or more networks in separate locations.
 It also supports a packet capture software (PCAP) option.
 This Ethernet recording capability allows DTS1 users to record all Ethernet packets flowing over a platform’s LAN during the course of a mission.
 This enables the system to record network traffic for later analysis.